-The red grape variety comes from Japan.
+The red grape variety originates from Japan.
 Synonyms are Crimson Glory Wine, Yamabudo and Meoru (Korea).
 It is a variety of the Asian vine species Vitis coignetiae.
-The late ripening vine is susceptible to downy mildew and botrytis.
-It produces dark-coloured, acidic red wines with green notes.
-The variety is also used as a table grape.
-It was a cross-breeding partner in the new varieties Yama Sauvignon and Yama Sémillon.
+The late-maturing vine is susceptible to downy mildew and botrytis.
+It produces dark-coloured, acid-emphasised red wines with a green note.
+The variety is also used as table grape.
+It was a crossing partner for the new varieties Yama Sauvignon and Yama Sémillon.
 During the phylloxera catastrophe in the 19th century, a red wine made from it was even exported to Europe.
-The variety is grown in the provinces of Aomori, Nagano, Okayama and Yamagata on the main island of Honshu.
-In 2016, 35 hectares of vineyard area were designated here (statistics Kym Anderson).
-Small stocks are also said to exist in South Korea.
+The variety is cultivated in the provinces of Aomori, Nagano, Okayama and Yamagata on the main island of Honshu.
+In 2016, 35 hectares of vineyards were designated here (Kym Anderson statistics).
+Small stands are also said to exist in South Korea.